yelobat/mullvadel/README.md

-# Mullvad.el - A Mullvad VPN interface for Emacs.
+# Mullvad.el - A Transient Interface for Mullvad VPN in Emacs.